Lady (2025 film): Production

 The film is directed by Samuel Abrahams in his feature length directorial debut.
 Abrahams also co-wrote the film alongside Miranda Campbell Bowling.
 The film is produced by MetFilm Production with Anna Mohr-Pietsch and Stewart Le Marechal as producers.
 The score is by Jonny Woodley with production design from Agnieszka Dębska and cinematography from Korsshan Schlauer.

 The cast is led by Sian Clifford and also includes Juliet Cowan, Laurie Kynaston and Olisa Odele.

 Principal photography took place at Somerleyton Hall in Suffolk.
 First look images from filming were released in April 2025.

 Release

-The film premiered at the 2025 BFI London Film Festival.
+The film premiered at the 2025 BFI London Film Festival on 16 October 2025.
+MetFilm Distribution will release the film theatrically in the United Kingdom on 14 August 2026.

 Reception

 Peter Bradshaw for The Guardian awarded the film four stars and praised the performance of Clifford, saying that the film delivered "laughs and unexpected tenderness" as well as being an "outrageous barnstormer”.
+Likening it to Emerald Fennell's 2023 film, Bradshaw stated that Lady was "like Saltburn on shrooms".
 Nikki Baughan for Screen Daily also praised the "memorable central performance” from Sian Clifford and the "impressive debut from Abrahams".